nus-cs2103/website-base/admin/peer-evaluations.md

 <span id="giving-peer-feedback">

 Giving constructive feedback to others is a valuable skill for software engineers.
-It is also an intended learning outcome of this module. ==Those who give half-hearted feedback will be penalized.==
+It is also an intended learning outcome of this module.
+Half-hearted/trivial feedback will not earn participation marks.

 Here are some things to keep in mind: